 To visit the collection or if you'd like to play the games in our center please visit us on the campus of CSULB we're located in FO2-209.
 (Please note physical acess to the game center and playable archive is closed during the covid pandemic.
 We look forward to seeing you in Spring 2021)

 Core to the Center’s mission is the creation of student-centered “playable” archive of gaming technology and software.
 This Omeka website acts as a catalog of the physical objects in our collection.
 The archive will house both vintage video game systems and software donated to the Center by the public or bought through the Center’s funds.
 There are also plans to work with students to build retro emulation machines and arcade cabinets that will run emulation software for older coin-operated video games and console systems.

 A playable experience such as this offers researchers and students the opportunity to write about games from a player’s perspective.
 Experiencing the source material helps create more accurate histories of these games and their meaning within a specific cultural context.
 Having a playable archive of games also means exposing researchers and students to the evolution of game mechanics in video games.
 Offering them a glimpse at how mechanics can influence narrative (the history told in these games) and how narrative can influence the creation of new gaming mechanics.

-The critical play center will offer an opportunity to create, stream or post critical “let’s play” videos, bringing critical analysis of video games to a broad audience.
+The archive's collection is also used create, stream and post critical “let’s play” videos, bringing critical analysis of video games to a broader audience.

 Donations to the Center's Playable Archive are gladly accepted.
-We're always looking for vintage games, software, consoles, video game cabinets and any other video game collectibles you may want to give us.
+We're always looking for vintage games, software, consoles, video game cabinets (working or not) and any other video game collectibles you may want to see maintained and preserved.
 To donate to the archive please contact the directors by email firstname.lastname@example.org and email@example.com.